Creating a Web Application with Spring Boot with JSP

 • Error Page

-• Web Jars to manage your static dependencies
+• Web Jars to manage static dependencies

 Configuring a View Resolver